Illustratien/toolPhD/README.md

 ## Citing `toolPhD`

 To cite the methods in the package please use: Wang T (2023). toolPhD:
-Pave your academic path with profession and aesthetic..
+Accomplish your academic publication with ease and aesthetic.
 R package version 0.1.0.

     @Manual{,